 This course is a study of the therapeutic decision-making process in the context of psychopathology and the clinical setting with emphasis on the recognition, classification, and understanding of abnormal behavior.
-Traditional DSM diagnostic categories are studied, including mood disorders, anxiety disorders, psychosis, affective disorders, psycho-physiological disorders, and other abnormal lifestyle patterns.
+Psychodiagnostic assessment using the DSM classification system includes psychosis, mood disorders, anxiety disorders, obsessive-compulsive disorders, trauma related disorders, eating disorders, sleep disorders, impulse control disorders, neurocognitive disorders, and personality disorders.
 Prerequisites: 212 and 218.
 (3 units)